Developing a Data Transformer from Scratch

 pkg:

-When testing the complete pipeline (comprehensive of the transformer) you need to start the full Open Data Hub Core and you must careful to start the collector without rabbitmq service
+When testing the complete pipeline (comprehensive of the collector) you need to start the full Open Data Hub Core and you must careful to start the transformer without rabbitmq service

 6. Deployment with Helm